 Summarize and reflect on the research

 The conclusion is an opportunity to remind the reader why you took the approach you did, what you expected to find, and how well the results matched your expectations.
-It should give an overview of the steps you took in conducting your research or building your argument.

 To avoid repetition, instead of just writing a summary of each chapter, you can write more reflectively here.
 You might consider how effective your methodology was in answering your research questions, and whether any new questions or unexpected insights arose in the process.